-- To secure and deliver Welsh Government funded 'Work Based Learning' contracts as part of the Skills Academy Wales Consortium, achieving good to excellent results in relation to compliance, performance and quality benchmarks. - To play a leading role in the development of Skills Academy Wales consortia in South West Wales and beyond. - To respond positively to Welsh Government priorities for Post 16 Education and Training in Wales.
-Currently these include: ESDGC, Welsh Language and Culture, Literacy & Numeracy, Safeguarding, Wellbeing, Data Security and Equality, Inclusion and Diversity, - To deliver high quality teaching, training and assessment and provide a range of appropriate, relevant and motivating learning programmes. - To undertake a rigorous, Self Assessment process annually, and to continually plan for improvement.
+- To secure and deliver Welsh Government funded 'Work Based Learning' contracts as part of the Skills Academy Wales Consortium, achieving good to excellent results in relation to compliance, performance and quality benchmarks. - To contribute towards the management and development of Skills Academy Wales consortia - To secure a viable subcontract with prime providers delivering the Job's Growth Wales + programme. - To meet all the programme requirements and key performance indicators as stipulated by the JGW+ specification. - To respond positively to Welsh Government priorities for Post 16 Education and Training in Wales.
+Currently these include Carbon Literacy, Welsh Language and Culture, Literacy & Numeracy, Safeguarding, Wellbeing, Data Security and Equality, Inclusion and Diversity. - To deliver high quality teaching, training and assessment and provide a range of appropriate, relevant and motivating learning programmes. - To undertake a rigorous, Self-Evaluation process annually, and to continually plan for improvement.
 To use a variety of methods to capture the opinion of our learners, employers and partners. - To involve the department wherever possible in partnership working within Skills Academy Wales, Local Initiatives, 14-19 Network delivery, Regional Learning Partnerships, Skills Sector Councils, Community Learning, DWP Delivery etc. - To maintain an independent financially viable status for the Training Department.